publicgoodsw/pgm-css/README.md

 # pgm-css

-This repository contains some useful files to aid in the creation of an external css file for the purpose of re-branding a custom Public Good Impact Unit (IU).
-The latest version of the IU's styles.scss and compiled styles.css files are provided for reference while sample.css includes examples of some common css selectors for the IU.
+This repository contains a sample file to aid in the creation of an external css file for the purpose of re-branding a custom Public Good Action Unit (AU).
+The sample.css file includes examples of some common css selectors for the AU.

 ## Getting started